-National Elections Across Democracy and Autocracy V5
+National Elections Across Democracy and Autocracy, Version 6

-The National Elections across Democracy and Autocracy (NELDA) dataset provides detailed information on all election events from 1945-2015.
+The National Elections across Democracy and Autocracy (NELDA) dataset provides detailed information on all election events from 1945-2020.
 To be included, elections must be for a national executive figure, such as a president, or for a national legislative body, such as a parliament, legislature, constituent assembly, or other directly elected representative bodies.
 In order for an election to be included, voters must directly elect the person or persons appearing on the ballot to the national post in question.
-Voting must also be direct, or "by the people" in the sense that mass voting takes place.
+Voting must also be direct, or by the people in the sense that mass voting takes place.
+Microstates are now included but were not part of NELDA Versions 1-4.

-4.52.1 Media Bias before Election (nelda mbbe)
+4.54.1 Media Bias before Election (nelda_mbbe)